I did not choose my creative financing toolbox. My creative financing toolbox chose me.

 Try that with a bank loan!

-If you liked master leases and options with sellers, this next tool will give you a different way to use the same technique.
-Instead of lease optioning the property from a seller, you lease option it from a credit partner.
+This tool will provide a different way to use the previous technique.
+Instead of lease optioning the property from a seller, a borrower lease options it from a credit partner.

 Let me explain.